Mark Weinberger

 Mark A. Weinberger (born 1964/1965) is an American businessman.
-He is the former global Chairman and CEO of EY (formerly known as Ernst & Young).
-Weinberger currently sits on several boards of directors, including those of Metlife, Johnson & Johnson and Saudi Aramco.
+He is the former global chairman and CEO of EY (formerly known as Ernst & Young).
+Weinberger currently sits on several boards of directors, including those of Metlife, Johnson & Johnson Saudi Aramco. and JPMorgan Chase.
 Earlier in his career he has also held several posts in the public sector in Washington, D.C., including time as Assistant Secretary of the Treasury for Tax Policy.

 Early life and education

 Weinberger was born in Scranton, Pennsylvania, the son of Goldye (née Schick) and Murray Weinberger.
 He is Jewish.
 He graduated from Wyoming Seminary, a Methodist college preparatory school Kingston, Pennsylvania, in 1979.
 He received a Bachelor of Arts from Emory University in Atlanta, Georgia in 1983.
 In 1987, he earned a Master of Business Administration and Juris Doctor from Case Western Reserve University in Cleveland, Ohio, followed by a Master of Law from Georgetown University Law Center in Washington, D.C. in 1991.